jim-easterbrook/Photini/README.rst

 *   Set photo title, description, keywords, copyright and creator fields.
 *   Spell checking of some fields (optional).
 *   Can set metadata for multiple images simultaneously.
-*   Can adjust picture date & time.
+*   Can adjust picture date & time and time zone (of multiple images simultaneously).
 *   Reads EXIF, IPTC and XMP metadata, writes all three to maximise compatibility with other software.
 *   Writes metadata to image files or to XMP "sidecar" files.
 *   Can import photographs from many digital cameras.